OCR4all/LAREX/deployment/INSTALL.md

 Replace `up ...` in the selected command with `config --quiet`.
 Pin `LAREX_IMAGE_TAG` to a released version for production.

+## Runtime containment

+The shipped production definitions run the backend, frontend, and documentation containers with read-only root filesystems and `no-new-privileges`.
+Frontend and documentation containers drop every Linux capability.
+The backend keeps only the small startup capability set required to prepare its persistent data directories and then runs the Java process as its unprivileged application user.
+Writable temporary space is provided through size-limited `/tmp` tmpfs mounts; the optional documentation service rebuilds its Nuxt Content database there on startup.

 ## Secrets